dell/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/index.rst

 2. Discovery of potential cluster nodes.
 3. Provisioning the minimal version of RHEL/Rocky Linux OS on the discovered cluster nodes.

+.. caution:: If you have a proxy server set up for your control plane, you must configure the proxy environment variables on the control plane before running any Omnia playbooks.
+For more information, `click here <../Setup_CP_proxy.html>`_.

 .. toctree::
     :maxdepth: 2